AI CPQ: What’s coming and how it will redefine revenue workflows

 7. Finance-ready from day one

-Modern AI CPQs integrate with billing and rev rec systems, ensuring quote terms align with how revenue is recognized — no manual reconciliation needed.
+Modern AI CPQs integrate with billing and rev rec systems, ensuring quote terms align with how revenue is recognized with no manual reconciliation needed.

 8. No-code agility

-RevOps and finance teams can update pricing logic, launch promotions, or test new billing models without engineering — AI helps validate and simulate changes before launch.
+RevOps and finance teams can update pricing logic, launch promotions, or test new billing models without engineering as AI helps validate and simulate changes before launch.

 9. Better customer experience